 The substrate can facilitate federation between competing specifications in the same target area.
-Examples of such scenarios include WS-ReliableMessaging (WSRM) [22] and WS-Reliability [23] in the reliable delivery area and WS-Eventing and WS-Notification in the area of notifications.
+Examples of such scenarios include WS-ReliableMessaging [21] and WS-Reliability [22] in the reliable delivery area and WS-Eventing and WS-Notification in the area of notifications.
 Such a federation would enable service endpoints from competing specifications to interoperate with each other.
 This capability requires the substrate to map not only the structural elements of the SOAP messages but do so while ensuring that the semantics encapsulated within the original message are also mapped accordingly.
 It is entirely possible that in some cases it might not be possible to find a semantically equivalent operation in a target specification; here we may either throw faults or provide for custom extensions.
+The substrate incorporates support for Web Services specifications such as WS-Eventing and WSRM.
+Applications may choose to leverage these stand-alone Web Service capabilities available within the substrate.